isabella232/student_18_daga/daga_login/external/js/README.md

 # Web-interface to the daga cothority service

 The cothority-services can interact using protobuf over websockets with other languages.
-This directory provides the tools used to interact with the daga service's endpoints from JS.
+This directory provides the tools used to interact with the daga-cothority-service's endpoints from JS.

 `bundle.js` is a compilation of the `src/`-directory.